hbp-unibi/pynnless/README.md

 _PyNNLess_ depends on _PyNN_ in either version 0.7 or 0.8.
 Examples on how to use _PyNNLess_ can be found in the [`examples`](https://github.com/hbp-sanncs/pynnless/tree/master/examples) folder.
-You can simply execute the examples, you do not to globally install _PyNNLess_.
+You can simply execute the examples, you do not need to globally install _PyNNLess_.

 If you want to install _PyNNLess_ on your system you can do so using the